lords-7/essai2/docs/Adding-Software-to-Homebrew.md

 1. Unlike creating a cask, testing the uninstallation process is not necessary for a formula, as its removal is typically smooth and issue-free.

+1. Run `brew style --formula --fix <formula>` to automatically check and correct your formula's style conformity against Homebrew's guidelines.
+This step ensures any style violations are fixed before proceeding.

-1. Run `brew audit --formula --new <formula>` with your formula.
+1. Run `brew audit --formula --new <cask>` with your formula.
 If any errors occur, correct your formula and run the audit again.
 The audit should finish without any errors by the end of this step.

-1. Run `brew style --formula --fix <formula>` to automatically check and correct your formula's conformity to Homebrew's style guidelines.
+   _Note: `brew audit` automatically includes style checks.
+To correct style issues automatically during the audit, use `brew audit --formula --new --fix <formula>`.
+Running `brew style --formula --fix <formula>` separately is an alternative for specifically addressing style corrections._

 1. Run your formula's test using `brew test <formula>`.
 The test should finish without any errors.